-The following table sets forth information regarding our current executive officers, including their ages, as of March 31, 2020:
+The following table sets forth information regarding our current executive officers, including their ages, as of March 31, 2021:

-Name Age Position(s) Megan Clarken (1) 53 Chief Executive Officer Benoit Fouilland(2) 55 Chief Financial Officer Ryan Damon 47 Executive Vice President, General Counsel and Secretary
+Name Age Position(s) Megan Clarken 54 Chief Executive Officer Sarah Glickman (1) 51 Chief Financial Officer Ryan Damon 48 Executive Vice President, General Counsel and Secretary

-- (1) On November 25, 2019, Ms. Clarken assumed the role of Chief Executive Officer.
-Mr. Rudelle ceased serving as our Chief Executive Officer on that same date. - (2) As previously announced, Mr. Fouilland will leave his position as our Chief Financial Officer effective June 30, 2020.
+(1) On September 8, 2020, Ms. Glickman assumed the role of Chief Financial Officer.
+Prior to that time, Mr. Dave Anderson served as our Interim Chief Financial Officer from May 18, 2020, in place of Mr. Benoit Fouilland.
+Mr. Fouilland left the Company effective June 30, 2020.

-Megan Clarken was appointed as our Chief Executive Officer effective November 25, 2019.
+Megan Clarken was appointed as our Chief Executive Officer effective November 25, 2019 and has served as a member of our Board of Directors since August 27, 2020.
 From 2004 to 2019, Ms. Clarken held numerous senior positions at Nielsen in both commercial and product leadership, including Chief Commercial Officer of Nielsen Global Media, President of Watch, Nielsen's Media Measurement services, and President of Product Leadership.
 Ms. Clarken's previous roles at Nielsen include Managing Director of Media Client Services in Asia Pacific, Middle East and Africa and Managing Director of Nielsen's digital business across the Asia Pacific region.
 Prior to Nielsen, she held senior leadership positions for large publishers and online technology providers, including Akamai Technologies and ninemsn in Australia.